KoenLBekx/masterpg/README.md

 >`    $#cells * v#rows v#columns`<br/>
 >`}/>`

+Laconic offers much more than simple calculations on numeric variables!
 See [crates.io](https://crates.io/crates/laconic) and its documentation link for the full documentation of the Laconic language.

 ## How input files are processed